DV

 Strategy & risk

-BIL tracks Bloomberg 1-3 Month U.S. Treasury Bill Index with a money market approach; SGOV tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond approach; SHY tracks ICE U.S. Treasury 1-3 Year Bond Index with a basket approach; USFR tracks Bloomberg U.S. Treasury Floating Rate Bond Index with a bonds approach.
+BIL tracks Bloomberg 1-3 Month U.S. Treasury Bill Index with a money market approach; SGOV tracks ICE 0-3 Month US Treasury Securities Index with a bonds approach; SHY tracks ICE U.S. Treasury 1-3 Year Bond Index; USFR tracks Bloomberg U.S. Treasury Floating Rate Bond Index with a bonds approach.

 BIL beta0.06